yeti0904/yeti-16-mk1/docs/devices.md

 This is a device for loading default palettes and fonts

 The default palette can be loaded by sending the ASCII character `P`

+The default text mode font can be loaded by sending the ASCII character `F`

+After setting the video mode at `0x000404`, you need to update the display by sending the ASCII character `M` to the YETI-16 Graphics Controller